-Medicated premixes are used less and less: the ALEA for this pharmaceutical form has decreased by 60.4% since 2011 and by 12.7% over the last year.
+Medicated premixes are used less and less: the ALEA for this pharmaceutical form has decreased by 55.7% since 2011, although there was an 11.8% increase over the last year.

-Exposure to antimicrobials via oral powders and solutions has decreased by 20.5% since 2011, but has increased by 14.7% in the last year.
+Exposure to antimicrobials via oral powders and solutions has decreased by 22.8% since 2011, and has fallen by 2.9% over the last year.